 The one thing I have to remember about those images I need to delete is this; I don’t need them all.

-Yeah, don't shoot the messenger here.
-I mean, really, we have come a long way in life but in this sense I feel we have gone backwards.
+Yeah, don’t shoot the messenger here.
+I mean, really, we have come a long way in life but in this sense, I feel we have gone backward.
 Let me explain.

 Back in the day, if you wanted to see what pictures you took, you had no choice but to take them in and get them printed.
 There were no options to see the images in your camera first, let alone see them in a space like a computer and just keep them stored for all eternity.
 When it came to prints, we either were the kind of people that were intentional about our picture taking and didn’t have that many, or we were happy photo-shooters that just took a ton of pictures and hoped for the best and saved them all no matter what.
 Were their eyes closed?
 Yes.
 Keep it.
 Were they not looking at the camera?
 Nope.
 Keep it.
 Was the image way overexposed because the sun was too bright?
 Yes.
 Keep it.

-Now, I am not telling you to delete all the images in your computer.
+Now, I am not telling you to delete all the images on your computer.
 No, I am not.
-What I am telling you is that studies have proven that physical prints can make people not only happier but they can also raise our self esteem.
+What I am telling you is that studies have proven that physical prints can make people not only happier but they can also raise their self-esteem.
 People have a hard time getting rid of pictures in print.
 There is something about prints that we cannot part with.
-And I think when you throw in the idea that people have a higher self value when they have printed images of themselves that they get to see every day, self-esteem and self-confidence are all a part of this package.
+And I think when you throw in the idea that people have a higher self-value when they have printed images of themselves that they get to see every day, self-esteem and self-confidence are all a part of this package.

-As much as I want to be that person that can get rid of all the file she will never print, I can't do it.
+As much as I want to be that person that can get rid of all the files she will never print, I can’t do it.

-So don't just flip through them to look and leave them there,. flip through them to decide what to print so you can get to hem easier and see them more often.
+So don’t just flip through them to look and leave them there, flip through them to decide what to print so you can get to them easier and see them more often.
 Your brain will thank you.